Yvonne511/robotics-roadmap/DRL/1-Q_Learning/README.md

 - a reward function $R(s, a)$

 ## Q-value
-Expected cumulative reward an agent can obtain from a given state-action pair while following an optimal policy<br>
+Expected cumulative reward an agent can obtain from a given state-action pair while following an optimal policy
 What reward can obtain by taking action $a$ at state $s$ under policy $\pi$?
 $$
 Q^\pi(s, a) = \mathbb{E} \left[ \sum_{t=0}^{\infty} \gamma^t r_t \mid s_0 = s, a_0 = a, \pi \right]